ChandulaNethmal/chandulanethmal.github.io/_pages/drawings.md

 ---
 ## DRAWING IS NOT WHAT ONE SEES, BUT WHAT ONE CAN MAKE OTHERS SEE..

-{% include gallery id="gallery" layout="half" caption="Gallery of some Computer graphic designs." %}
+{% include gallery id="gallery" layout="half" caption="Gallery of some pencil sketches & Computer graphic designs." %}

 ---